 At every opportunity Satisfactory focuses on industrial designs, machines, and mechanisms of the 90’s to 00’s when they were new and cool.
 While it embraces Sci-Fi it keeps a leash on it to prevent it from running away into energy beams, AI drones, and warp drive.
 It’s a style of Industrial Sci-Fi Retro Futurism that asks, what if heavy industry could of landed on other planets in the 90’s.

 Due to the sheer number of elements the game intends to display, the eventual technical implementation feeds back into visuals.
-The strong corporate presences of Ficsit excuses modular and colourful designs.
+The strong corporate presences of Ficsit excuses modular, repetitive, and colourful designs.

 The Brand Identity allows the underlying rendering to use modular visuals and shared materials extensively.
 Instanced rendering systems (how to display a lot of something) prefer medium polygon objects and limited texture sources.
 Satisfactory’s medium poly modeling (with texture atlas based decals) ends up playing into this setup perfectly.
 Further this modeling approach excels at large complex areas with physical details or spots of interest.
 This matches up exactly with the look of large industrial machines with panels and warning labels.
 Unfortunately this makes the workflow a little non standard, but its full of excellent choices.
 Before shunning the workflow and doing a unique unwrap consider leaning into the limits for style’s sake.

 Without the authors original notes its often helpful to work backwards from their final decisions, this section is for a few deep dives of specific choices.